percona/proxysql-admin-tool-doc/source/proxysql-v2.rst

   run.
 If the cluster has already been enabled, then ``--update-cluster`` is run.
 - New command ``--is-enabled`` to see if a cluster has been enabled.
-This command checks for the existence of a row in the mysql_galera_hostgroups table.
+This command checks for the existence of a row in the mysql_Galera_hostgroups table.
 The ``--writer-hg`` option may be used to specify the writer hostgroup used to search the mysql_galera_hostgroups table.
-- New command ``--status`` to display galera hostgroup information.
+- New command ``--status`` to display Galera hostgroup information.
 This command lists all rows in the current ``mysql_galera_hostgroups`` table as well as all servers that belong to these hostgroups.
-With the ``--writer-hg`` option, only the information for the galera hostgroup with that writer hostgroup is displayed.
+With the ``--writer-hg`` option, only the information for the Galera hostgroup with that writer hostgroup is displayed.
 - New option ``--login-file`` reads login credentials from an encrypted file.
   If the ``--login-password`` or ``login-password-file`` options are not